Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 21 Februari 2026 13.56.56 UTC
+- WIB: Sabtu, 21 Februari 2026 14.39.40 UTC
-- WITA: Sabtu, 21 Februari 2026 14.56.56 UTC
+- WITA: Sabtu, 21 Februari 2026 15.39.40 UTC
-- WIT: Sabtu, 21 Februari 2026 15.56.56 UTC
+- WIT: Sabtu, 21 Februari 2026 16.39.40 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: attitude
+Kategori: inspirational